-Christmas is in SEVEN days!
-Now take a deep breath — we know the holidays are busy, we know you’re scrambling to finish your Christmas shopping and to get everything wrapped, and we know you’re trying to find the time to bake enough Christmas cookies to feed a small army.
+Take a deep breath — we know the holidays are busy.
+We know you’re scrambling to finish your Christmas shopping and to get everything wrapped.
+We know you’re trying to find the time to bake enough Christmas cookies to feed a small army.
 Coming from America’s Christmas Hometown, we get it.

 Yes, you can sit around the house making memories, OR you could get out of the house and forget all about the gifts, endless wrapping, and cookie baking for a night or two.

 - Visit the Santa Claus Christmas Store and take the kiddos to visit Santa.
-With his authentic, snow white beard and genuinely jolly laugh, the kids are sure to love him and won’t hesitate to share their holiday wishes.
-Make sure to look over Santa’s schedule here.
+With his authentic, snow-white beard and genuinely jolly laugh, the kids are sure to love him and won’t hesitate to share their holiday wishes.
+Make sure to look at Santa’s schedule here.

 - Enjoy timeless candies and gourmet hot cocoa at Santa’s Candy Castle while the little ones chat with an elf on the North Pole Network.
 The look on their face will be priceless when they earn their official “Good List” certificate.